-With the growth in the elderly population and increases in longevity, public payments like Medicare for long-term care are growing , and will likely put stress on the public long-term care financing system.
+With the growth in the elderly population and increases in longevity, public payments like Medicare for long-term care are growing , and will likely put stress on the program.

 Indeed, “paying for long-term care continues to be one of the great financial risks facing Americans during retirement,” declared the National Association of Insurance Commissioners in a joint study of long-term care needs conducted with the Center for Insurance Policy and Research.

 That makes many people approaching their retirement years concerned about paying for long-term care.
-In fact, over a third of pre-retirees in a recent survey said they were “very concerned” about paying for long-term care, making it one of their top financial concerns for 2018.
+In fact, over a third of pre-retirees in a survey said they were “very concerned” about paying for long-term care, making it one of their top financial concerns.
 Meanwhile, only 27 percent were not concerned.1

 How many people will need long-term care?

-The average lifetime long-term care expenditure for all individuals turning 65 in 2019 is $138,000.
-However, only about 27 percent of people have an expected cost that will exceed $100,000, 20 percent over $150,000 and just over 15 percent will have expenses in excess of $250,000.
+The average lifetime long-term care expenditure for individuals turning 65 in 2020-2024 is $137,800.
+However, only about 28 percent of people will have an expected cost that will exceed $100,000.
+That percentage estimate shrinks as expenses get higher, with 24 percent facing expenditures over $150,000 and roughly 18 percent having expenses in excess of $250,000.
 Again, the expected expenditure is higher for women than for men.3

 What about government support?

 Beyond partisan battles that routinely affect budgets for entitlement and support programs, there are limitations to the extent of support available inherent in the programs themselves.